frumbert/block_resetcompletion/README.md

 ### Reset Completion Block
-This plugin lets you reset the completion data for a course for the logged in user WHEN logged in as another user - e.g. admin logs in as the user.
+This plugin lets you reset the completion data for a course for a user.
+This block will only appear/function:

+- When logged in AS THE USER
+- When logged in as a SITE ADMIN

-It will blindly delete records from course, module, quiz, lesson, scorm and certificate tables.
+It will blindly delete records from course, module, quiz, lesson, scorm, grades and certificate tables.
+It writes a standard log record stating that it has been done/who by.
+It does not remove any existing log records.

 ### Based on: